Dual Diagnosis Treatment Salem, IL

 Jasper County Health Department - 48.3 miles from Salem, IL

-Jasper County Health Department is a dual diagnosis treatment center in Olney, IL that provides treatment for mental health and substance use disorders that include post-traumatic stress disorder as well as schizophrenia.
+Jasper County Health Department is a dual diagnosis treatment center in Olney, Illinois that offers treatment for drug or alcohol use and mental health disorders that include mood disorders as well as paranoid personality disorder.

 Address: 405 South Whittle Avenue, Olney, IL 62450 in Richland County